Serve the People (Norway): Anti-revisionism

 Serve the People has criticized several communist organizations in Norway, claiming that they are revisionists.
-The most notable example is their youth group's split from Red Youth.
-They have also criticized Hoxhaist tendencies within Marxist-Leninist Group Revolution (Norwegian: ML-Gruppa Revolusjon) and Communist Platform (Norwegian: Kommunistisk plattform, KP) for their reformist positions, and characterize their reformism and revisionism as a logical consequence of their anti-Maoism.
+The most notable example is its youth group's split from Red Youth.
+Serve the People have also criticized Hoxhaist tendencies within Marxist-Leninist Group Revolution (Norwegian: ML-Gruppa Revolusjon) and Communist Platform (Norwegian: Kommunistisk plattform, KP) for their reformist positions, and characterize those groups' reformism and revisionism as a logical consequence of their anti-Maoism.

 Proletarian feminism

-Serve the People has summarized their position on the women's liberation movement as follows:
+Serve the People has summarized its position on the women's liberation movement as follows:

 The organization has participated in annual 8 March demonstrations, typically under the slogan of anti-imperialism and women's liberation through socialist revolution.

-They have also published criticism of liberal feminism and radical feminism, saying that the former simply reinforces a class system that perpetuates the oppression of women and that the latter fails to recognize the primary contradiction in a class system and therefore does not address the core of the problem.
+It has also published criticism of liberal feminism and radical feminism, saying that the former simply reinforces a class system that perpetuates the oppression of women and that the latter fails to recognize the primary contradiction in a class system and therefore does not address the core of the problem.
 In their stead, the organization offers proletarian feminism as a line for women's liberation.
 This divergence has manifested itself most prominently as a disagreement with other feminist movements on the question of prostitution, which Serve the People rejects as an oppressive practice.

 Controversy

-The organization has been criticized on several occasions as being Stalinists and left-extremists, which the organization has denied.
+The organization has been criticized on several occasions as being Stalinist and left-extremist, which the organization has denied.
 In response to allegations of extremism levied by then Prime Minister Erna Solberg, Tjen Folket wrote in an August 2017 editorial that "Violence can oppress, but it can also smash oppression and it can liberate", and that "If violence is extreme, then Valen and Solberg are the real extremists".